-First week assignment: Put together your portfolio, a loose-leaf notebook with these sections:
+First week assignment: Put together your portfolio, a loose leaf notebook with these sections:

-Homework

-Handouts and papers provided at the web site

-Exams

-Class notes

-Articles

-Your papers or essays
+Homework Handouts Exams Journal Class notes Articles Your papers

 Write a journal entry for each class.
 It should be one long or several short paragraphs detailing your reflections on each day's class.
 What struck you as interesting, useful, helpful, unhelpful, puzzling, etc.?
 How are you feeling about the class?
 What are your expectations of the class and your own participation?
 Imagine you are writing to your future self (as in a popular South Park episode?!) and mention those things most memorable!